karsumit94/andrewholsted.github.io/source/posts/2013-05-07-Dev-Bootcamp.md

 He kindly reminded me that I could click on the bubble next to his name.
 You know, the spot where it notifies you in bright orange when someone has entered a message.
 Oops.

 The code snippet itself wasn't difficult.
 It was the first time I had ever analyzed a piece of code with/for someone.
 I knew the answer, but I should have been more confident in expressing it.
-A

 At the end we talked about a few other things and he recommended that I work through a Ruby tutorial to get a feel for things.